Intensive Outpatient Addiction Treatment Programs in New Jersey and Pennsylvania

 Voluntary, Integrated Modalities

-12-step programs consist of a common form of outpatient therapy that falls under the category of self-help.
+12-step programs consist of a common form of outpatient addiction therapy that falls under the category of self-help.
 These programs are entirely optional and use a group therapy environment to help individuals work through personal struggles with addiction.

 There are 12-step programs for almost every form of addition.
 Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) are two of the most common 12-step programs.